What should I do if I think I might have an eating disorder?

 - Health Service athletic trainer

-What does an assessment with the eating disorder team involve?
+What does an assessment with the Nutritional Wellness team involve?

 In order to determine appropriate treatment needs, a comprehensive assessment needs to be conducted.
 This assessment will include: